 Anthropology faculty members are committed to excellence in research and teaching, with impressive records of publication and funded research.
-We are proud of the fact that almost all our courses are taught by full-time faculty or trained, advanced doctoral students; adjunct faculty are rarely employed.
-In the past 10 years, faculty members have won multiple teaching and research awards.
+We are proud of the fact that almost all our courses are taught by full-time faculty or trained advanced doctoral students.
+Faculty members have won multiple teaching and research awards and are a great resource to students in completing their degrees at USF.